An Open Letter to Elon Musk

 Because even the elite don’t want to be tied to blood-stained innovation.

-You’re on the verge of becoming a cautionary tale—not because your tech failed--but because your soul did.
+Elon, you’re on the verge of becoming a cautionary tale—not because your tech failed--but because your soul did.

-But Elon, there’s still time.
+But there’s still time.

-Time to reroute.
-Time to acknowledge the damage and say, “I see it.
+Time to say: “Look, I get it.
 I’m ready to rebuild.”

 “I lost sight.
 I lost balance.
 I want to do better—publicly, transparently, and powerfully.”

-• Reopen the departments you gutted
+• Reopen the departments or rehire the people you gutted — at your own expense.

-• Feed those who are hungry
+• Feed those people who are hungry.

-• Turn your tech toward healing—not control
+• Turn all your tech toward healing—not control.

 That’s redemption.
-That’s legacy.
+That’s a legacy.

-You can still be the hero.
+You could still be the hero.

-Or you can become the villain.
+Or become a villain.

-Either way, the world will remember.
+Either way, the world will remember you.

-What side of history do you want to be on?
+The question is: Which side of history do you want to be on?

 Sincerely,